hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 5062

-Then why [you are helpless] when the soul reaches the throat,
+Then why [are you helpless] when the soul reaches the throat,

 # 5063